-- 1. When Auto Level Sequence begins, the front of the trailer will seek a position near a level state. - 2.
+- 1. When Auto Level Sequence begins, the front of the trailer will lower slightly to a point below level. - 2.
 Rear jacks will be grounded. - 3.
-A side-to-side leveling sequence will occur.
+A side to side leveling sequence occurs.

-NOTE: At this point on the 6 point system, the 2 middle jacks will be grounded to stabilize the trailer.
+NOTE: At this point on the 6 point system, the 2 middle jacks are grounded to stabilize the trailer.
 These 2 jacks do not level the trailer.